CSC 458/2209: Computer Networks

 Bulletin Board and Class Mailing List

-Please use the bulletin board to ask questions from TAs.
+Please use the bulletin board (on Piazza) to ask questions from TAs.
 By using the bulletin board, everyone in class can read the replies, and the overall number of repeat questions is reduced.
 Please check the bulletin board before posting any new questions.
 We guarantee any question posted to the bulletin board will be responded within 48 hours.

 There is also a class mailing list which will be used by the TAs and the instructor for announcements.
 Please never use the class mailing list for questions.
 There are many students in class and we’d all be flooded with e-mails.

 If you have any questions that cannot be posted on the bulletin board (e.g. questions about your grades), you can e-mail TAs directly.
 There is no guarantee on when you will get a reply.
-We really want you to use the bulleting board. :-)
+We really want you to use the bulletin board. :-)

 Exams